Yefremov (town)

 Yefremov (Ефре́мов, [jɪˈfrʲeməf]) is a town and the administrative center of Yefremovsky District in Tula Oblast, Russia, located on the Krasivaya Mecha River (Don's tributary), 149 km south of Tula, the administrative center of the oblast.
 Population:

 History

 It was founded in 1637 as a fortress defending the southern borders of the Tsardom of Russia.
 It was granted town status in 1777.

 Yefremov was occupied by the German Army briefly during World War II.
 The occupation lasted from November 23 to December 13, 1941.

 A Soviet Air Force facility, Yefremov air base, was constructed east of the town during the Cold War.

+In April 2022, a girl named Maria Moskalyova and her father were prosecuted for her anti-war drawing in the Masha Moskalyova case.

 Administrative and municipal status

-Within the framework of administrative divisions, Yefremov serves as the administrative center of Yefremovsky District and is incorporated within it as a town under district jurisdiction.
+Within the framework of administrative divisions, Yefremov serves as the administrative centre of Yefremovsky District and is incorporated within it as a town under district jurisdiction.
 As a municipal division, the town of Yefremov, together with 206 rural localities in Yefremovsky District, is incorporated as Yefremov Urban Okrug.

+Economy

+Since 1933 the Yefremovskaya CHP has been operating, which supplies industrial enterprises with electricity and the city with heat.

+Yefremov is a diversified industrial city, its economy was based on three chemical plants: